grgrzybek/fuse-cxf-hibernate-xa/README.md

 	mvn clean install

-5) start JBoss Fuse 6.1
+5) start JBoss Fuse 6.2.1

 	./fuse or ./start

-6) start Oracle database (refer to vendor documentation if you need to do this, for testing I recommend using Oracle XE)
+6) start Oracle database (refer to vendor documentation if you need to do this, for easy testing I recommend using Oracle XE)

 7) deploy Oracle JDBC driver

 Download the latest driver from Oracle and install it to your local maven repository (account required):

 	mvn install:install-file -Dfile=ojdbc6.jar -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=12.1.0.1 -Dpackaging=jar

-From the Karaf console:

-	osgi:install -s wrap:mvn:com.oracle/ojdbc6/12.1.0.1

 8) add the features file